LSSTDESC/qp/docs/user_guide/quickstart.md

 ## Where to find more information

+Take a look at the more in-depth user guide:

 - <project:qpprimer.md> covers some of the statistics basics necessary for using `qp`
 - <project:basicusage.md> provides more detailed explanations of topics discussed here
-- <project:./cookbook/index.md> contains detailed examples for specific use cases, i.e. conversion, plotting, iteration
 - <project:./parameterizations/index.md> contains more details on specific parameterizations
 - <project:troubleshooting.md> for common pitfalls and errors

+Or for quick reference pages:

+- <project:./cookbook/index.md> contains detailed examples for specific use cases, i.e. conversion, plotting, iteration
+- <project:methods.md> lists all the available `Ensemble` methods